ZacharyBinx/pw-generator/README.md

 ![Password Length and Error Message](./images/pwlength.PNG)

-On button click, the characters indicated by the check box will be randomized and show a password including one or more of the previously selectd characters.
+On button click, the characters indicated by the check box will be randomized and show a password including one or more of the previously selected characters.

 ![Password All Selected](./images/pw.PNG)

 JavaScript file is commented thoroughly explaining the purpose of variables and functions.
-Chrome's developer tools show functionality when generating a password.
 Passwords generated that do not meet criteria specified with the checkboxes will return and generate passwords until one is created within the specified parameters.

 Please click [here](https://zacharybinx.github.io/pw-generator/) to see for yourself!